anott03/nvim-lspinstall/README.md

   - A prerequisite is that you have [nodejs](https://nodejs.org) and npm installed.
   - Depending on how you have node/npm set it up, you may need sudo permissions to complete the installation.
 ## Langauges Coming Soon
 These are the languages we are actively developing support for.
+The plan/hope is to ultimately hit every language [listed by nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md).
 - C / C++
 ## Contributing
 Contributions would be greatly appreciated!